MoiraCorp/Company-Default-Prediction-DLMM-Internal-Rating-Model-in-R/steps/step9/alloutlr/README.md

 > wcs2train.ratios <- wcs2train[ratiovars]<r>
 > sapply(wcs2train.ratios, class)<br>

-The percentage of outliers is then computed for all the Raio variables
+The percentage of outliers is then computed for all the Ratio variables

 > for(i in 1:length(wcs2train.ratios)){<br>
 > \# use the function to identify extreme outliers<br>